Overview

 There are several robust features built into Adobe sign.
 You can save templates for frequently used documents, add collaborators, and report on the status of your documents.

-- Refer to this Support Article for information on creating a template.
+- Article for information on creating a template.

-- This Support Video explains the basics of creating a custom workflow.
+- Video explains the basics of creating a custom workflow.
 It is helpful if you intend to create an advanced workflow with multiple steps.